-401-2.1 Aggregate.
-Aggregates shall consist of crushed stone, crushed gravel, crushed slag, screenings, natural sand, and mineral filler, as required.
+403-2.1 Aggregate.
+Aggregates shall consist of crushed stone, crushed gravel, crushed slag, screenings, natural sand and mineral filler, as required.
 The aggregates should have no known history of detrimental pavement staining due to ferrous sulfides, such as pyrite.
 Coarse aggregate is the material retained on the No. 4 (4.75 mm) sieve.
 Fine aggregate is the material passing the No. 4 (4.75 mm) sieve.

-- a.
+a.
 Coarse aggregate.
 Coarse aggregate shall consist of sound, tough, durable particles, free from films of matter that would prevent thorough coating and bonding with the asphalt material and free from organic matter and other deleterious substances.
-Coarse aggregate material requirements are given in the table below. - b.
-Clay ironstone, claystone, mudstone, and siltstone shall not exceed 0.2% when tested per (ASTM C 295).
-Clay ironstone is defined as an impure variety of iron carbonate, iron oxide, hydrous iron oxide, or combinations thereof, commonly mixed with clay, silt, or sand.
+Coarse aggregate material requirements are given in the table below.

-Material Test Requirement Standard Resistance to Degradation Loss: 40% maximum ASTM C131 Soundness of Aggregates by Use of Sodium Sulfate or Magnesium Sulfate Loss after 5 cycles: 12% maximum using Sodium sulfate - or - 18% maximum using magnesium sulfate ASTM C88 Clay lumps and friable particles 1.0 % maximum ASTM C142 Percentage of Fractured Particles Minimum 75% by weight of particles with at least two fractured faces and 85% with at least one fractured face ASTM D5821 Flat, Elongated, or Flat and Elongated Particles 8% maximum, by weight, of flat, elongated, or flat and elongated particles at 5:1 ASTM D4791
+Material Test Requirement Standard Resistance to Degradation Loss: 40% maximum for surface, asphalt binder, and leveling course Loss: 50% maximum for base course ASTM C131 Soundness of Aggregates by Use of Sodium Sulfate or Magnesium Sulfate Loss after 5 cycles: 12% maximum using Sodium sulfate - or - 18% maximum using magnesium sulfate ASTM C88 Clay lumps and friable particles 1.0% maximum ASTM C142 Percentage of Fractured Particles For pavements designed for aircraft gross weights of 60,000 pounds (27200 kg) or more: Minimum 75% by weight of particles with at least two fractured faces and 85% with at least one fractured face 1 ASTM D5821 Flat, Elongated, or Flat and Elongated Particles 8% maximum, by weight, of flat, elongated, or flat and elongated particles with a value of 5:1 2 ASTM D4791

+Table 1.
 Coarse Aggregate Material Requirements

-The area of each face shall be equal to at least 75% of the smallest mid-sectional area of the piece.
+1 The area of each face shall be equal to at least 75% of the smallest mid-sectional area of the piece.
 When two fractured faces are contiguous, the angle between the planes of fractures shall be at least 30 degrees to count as two fractured faces.

-A flat particle is one having a ratio of width to thickness greater than five (5); an elongated particle is one having a ratio of length to width greater than five (5).
+2 A flat particle is one having a ratio of width to thickness greater than five (5); an elongated particle is one having a ratio of length to width greater than five (5).

 b.
 Fine aggregate.
 Fine aggregate shall consist of clean, sound, tough, durable, angular shaped particles produced by crushing stone, slag, or gravel and shall be free from coatings of clay, silt, or other objectionable matter.
-Natural (non-manufactured) sand may be used to obtain the gradation of the fine aggregate blend or to improve the workability of the mix.
+Natural (non-manufactured) sand may be used to obtain the gradation of the aggregate blend or to improve the workability of the mix.
 Fine aggregate material requirements are listed in the table below.